cgarciae/treeo/docs/user-guide/field-kinds.md

 <!-- ### Field kinds -->
-You can define a `kind` for a field, this is useful for for filtering field value using the [treeo.filter](#filter) function.
-A `kind` is can be any `type`, it is only there fore metadata that `filter` can leverage.
-For example, here is a possible definition for a `BatchNorm` module using `kind`s:
+Kinds are associated types that give semantic meaning to a field (what it represents).
+A kind is just a type you pass to `field` via its `kind` argument.
+Kinds aremostly useful as metadata filtering via [treeo.filter](#filter).
+For example, here is a possible definition for a `BatchNorm` module using kinds:

 ```python
 import treeo as to